sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 * HMW make learning POS like a game?
 (Create an analogy from need or context)

 > 1. Time limit for the step and record for finishing the learning process
-> 2. Give score and answer after one round
+> 2. Give score and answer for the learning process
 > 3. Various difficulty level based game
 > 4. Simulate complicated situations that frequently occur at the cafe
 > 5. Mangers give a deadline to finish a specific round of game
 > 6. Quiz related to the information for working
-> 7. Show rankings for workers or for specific round of a game
+> 7. Show rankings for workers or for specific learning process
 > 8. Show game achievement rate
 > 9. Give mission to game users(workers)
 > 10. Narrative story based game